mhwice/doubly-redirect-service/README.md

 ## Tests

+We use **Grafana k6** to benchmark the service under realistic traffic patterns, simulating both a warm-up phase and a steady-state load.
+To run the tests yourself, you'll need to install the [k6 CLI](https://grafana.com/docs/k6/latest/set-up/install-k6/) and have a [Grafana Cloud account](https://grafana.com/) (paid).

 ### Configuration

-Tested using Grafana K6.

-To prepare the tests, 20,000 short links were created in the database, each mapping to `https://www.google.com`.
-A key-value pair mapping their short link to Google url were saved inside a Cloudfalre KV.
-This is what would normally happen when a user creates a new link via the frontend.
+To simulate a production-like environment, we preloaded the database with 20,000 short links, all pointing to `https://www.google.com`.
+Each short link was also stored in the Cloudflare KV store, mimicking the behavior of the frontend when a user creates a new link.

-The test then consisted of two stages: the ramp-up, and the constant rate test.
-The ramp-up stage conisted of a slow increase in the RPS from 0 to the desired RPS over a 20 second period.
-This was done to slowly warm up the each component (KV store, workers, etc.).
-This also prevented nasty CPU spikes which could arrive if we go from 0-12k RPS, which isn't realistic.
-After the ramp-up stage is complete, we hold the RPS at the desired rate (12k RPS) for the desired period (60s).
+The test is structured in two phases:

+1. **Ramp-up phase** – Gradually increases the request rate from 0 to the target RPS over 20 seconds.
+This avoids sudden CPU or resource spikes and allows components like the KV store and workers to warm up.
+2. **Steady-state phase** – Maintains the target rate (e.g., 12,000 RPS) for a defined duration (e.g., 60 seconds).

+To simulate realistic traffic patterns, the 20,000 short links were split into two groups:

+- **Hot links** (20%) – Frequently accessed
+- **Cold links** (80%) – Infrequently accessed

-Before running the tests, the 20,000 short links were partitioned into two sets of links called *hot links* and *cold links* with an 20/80 split.
-Then, during the both stages of the test, for each request, we pick from the *hot links* 80% of the time, and from the *cold links* 20% of the time.
-This was done to more closely mirror reality.
-If our service has 20k links, it is more likely that a smaller number of links will drive a high amount of the total traffic, and that the majority of the links will drive little traffic.
-In code this looks like this:
+Each request randomly selects from the hot links 80% of the time and from the cold links 20% of the time.
+This skews the traffic distribution to more closely reflect real-world usage, where a small number of popular links receive the majority of traffic.

+The link selection logic in the test script looks like this:

 ```js
 const n = shortlinks.length;